VDA5050/VDA5050/VDA5050_EN.md

 ***actionParameters [actionParameter]*** | | array | Array of actionParameter objects for the indicated action, e.g., "deviceId", "loadId", "external triggers". <br><br> An example implementation can be found in [7.3.1 Format of action parameters]((#731-format-of-action-parameters)).
 *retriable* <br> } | | boolean | "true": action can enter RETRIABLE state if it fails.<br>"false": action enters FAILED state directly after it fails.<br>Default: "false".

 The shape of each zone object is defined through a polygon, which is communicated through its vertices.
 A zone with less than three vertices is invalid and shall be rejected.
-If the first entry of the vertex array is not identical to the last, the polygon is implicitly closed by a connecting line to the first vertex.
+The polygon is assumed as closed.
 Only simple polygons (i.e. without intersections) shall be used.
 The array of vertices defining a zone is provided as a list of x-y tuples in the globally defined project-specific coordinate system in a counterclockwise direction:

 | **Object structure** | **Data type** | **Description** |
 | --------------------- | ------------- | ------------------- |